 Ma has collaborated with musical talents like Bobby McFerrin, Mark O'Connor, Edgar Meyer, Stuart Duncan and the like.
 He has been a Sony recording artist for three decades, and is considered one of Billboard's best classical sellers.

-A testament to his musical talent and creativity, Ma has won more than 15 Grammy Awards.
+A testament to his musical talent and creativity, Ma has won 18 Grammy Awards.

 Ma plays a Venetian 17th century Montagnana cello and the Davidoff Stradivarius.